Home » Plants » Erigeron philadelphicus

 Life Cycle

-This species is usually a biennial or short-lived perennial.
+Philadelphia fleabane is usually a biennial or short-lived perennial.

-This species usually depends on some sort of disturbance, either natural or human induced, as in the absence of disturbance, the wet-but-not-persistently-flooded areas where it grows best will usually grow up with taller vegetation that will out-compete it.
+This species usually depends on some sort of disturbance to persist, either natural or human induced, as in the absence of disturbance, the wet-but-not-persistently-flooded areas where it grows best will usually grow up with taller vegetation that will out-compete it.
 It benefits from sporadic mowing, and often seeds into wetter parts of lawns, where it sometimes persists as a basal rosette, but it usually cannot reproduce in a regularly-mowed lawn because it has insufficient time to flower and set seed.

 Once established, the plant is more tolerant of competition from other plants than at germination, where its small seeds make it dependent on more exposed conditions.